9Plus7/Twitter-Project/Spring/README.md

-###Project Log: Goals to complete
+### Project Log: Goals to be completed

+>Create restful api with spring
+---
->create restful api with spring connect spring to relational database(postgre) with JPA connect spring to redis
+>Connect spring to relational database(postgre) with JPA
+---
+>Connect spring to redis
+---

 **3.4**
 - installed maven